0xPolygonID/issuer-node/README.md

 - Unix-based operating system (e.g. Debian, Arch, Mac OS)
 - [Docker Engine](https://docs.docker.com/engine/) `1.27+`
 - Makefile toolchain `GNU Make 3.81`
 - Publicly accessible URL - The issuer node API must be publicly reachable.
-Please make sure you properly configure your proxy or use a tool like [Localtunnel](https://theboroer.github.io/localtunnel-www/) for testing purposes.
+Please make sure you properly configure your proxy or use a tool like [Localtunnel](https://theboroer.github.io/localtunnel-www/) or ngrok (https://ngrok.com/) for testing purposes.
+Localtunnel requires a one time password for each use, and the free version of ngrok only allows one tunnel.
 - Polygon Amoy or Main RPC - You can get one in any of the providers of this list
     - [Chainstack](https://chainstack.com/)
     - [Ankr](https://ankr.com/)